TV4ELP/AlaireBot/README.md

 Below are some todo's.
 Feel free to step in and just add to the bot.

+# Using the Bot
+- Pull the code
+- npm install
+- place a "discord.key" file in the Project root.
+Containing your Discord developer Key in Plaintext
+- On First Run the Required Files/Folders are created.
+- Restart and have fun

 # Contribution
 Sure, go into src/discord/commands and look how the structure is build and extend the functionality like you need it